swiftlang/swift-testing/Documentation/Proposals/NNNN-public-issues-api.md

 ## Acknowledgments

-I'd like to thank [Jonathon Grynspan](https://github.com/grynspan) and [Stuart Montgomery](https://github.com/stmontgomery) for fielding my Issu report and encouraging me to contribute more to this community.
+I'd like to thank [Jonathon Grynspan](https://github.com/grynspan) and [Stuart Montgomery](https://github.com/stmontgomery) for fielding my Issue report and encouraging me to contribute more to this community.